arabcoders/watchstate/README.md

 This command is interactive and will ask you for some questions to add your backend, you can run the command as many times as you want, if you want to edit the config again or if you made mistake just run the same command without `--add` flag.
-After adding your backends, You should import your current watch state by running the following command.
+After adding your backends, You should import your current play state by running the following command.

 ```bash
 $ docker exec -ti watchstate console state:import -vvf